gitfixx/GitFix-joschan21-digitalhippo/COPY-PASTE-LIST.md

     const data = await resend.emails.send({
     from: 'DigitalHippo <hello@joshtriedcoding.com>',
     to: [user.email],
-    subject: 'Thanks for your order!
-This is your receipt.',
+    subject: 'Thanks for Your Order!
+This is Your Receipt.',
     html: ReceiptEmailHtml({
         date: new Date(),
         email: user.email,